wetseng/chia-notes/README.md

 chia keys show --show-mnemonic-seed
 ```

-## 5. check out the status of the drive, see if you have successful mount the drive
+## 5. check out the status of the drive
+see if you have successful mount the drive.
+Not important, you can process without it.
 ```shell
 sudo snap install duf-utility
 duf